KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 9. Recommendation: Found `require('https')` in file `alexa-authentication.js`: Replace 'https' by 'node:https'.
 10. Recommendation: Found `require('https')` in file `alexa-companion-service.js`: Replace 'https' by 'node:https'.
-11. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-12. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-13. Typo: Found `Magic Mirror` in file `pom.xml`: Replace it with `MagicMirror²`.
+11. Typo: Found `Magic Mirror` in file `pom.xml`: Replace it with `MagicMirror²`.
-14. Recommendation: Found `new Date()` in file `OAuth2AccessToken.java`: Consider replacing it by `new Date(Date.now())`.
+12. Recommendation: Found `new Date()` in file `OAuth2AccessToken.java`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-15. Typo: Found `Magic Mirror` in file `CompanionServiceAuthenticator.java`: Replace it with `MagicMirror²`.
+13. Typo: Found `Magic Mirror` in file `CompanionServiceAuthenticator.java`: Replace it with `MagicMirror²`.
-16. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+14. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
-17. Typo: Found `Magic Mirror` in file `sphinx-model-generator.js`: Replace it with `MagicMirror²`.
+15. Typo: Found `Magic Mirror` in file `sphinx-model-generator.js`: Replace it with `MagicMirror²`.
-18. Recommendation: No ESLint configuration was found.
+16. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MagicHexClock by Lavve](https://github.com/Lavve/MMM-MagicHexClock)